Topeka Constitution

 With renewed determination, the Free State legislature reconvened in Constitution Hall on January 5, 1858.
 Governor Robinson urged keeping the State government intact, and laws were passed.
 The Topeka Constitution was again sent to the Congress, but no action was taken.
 The South controlled Congress, and it was not going to admit Kansas as a free state if it could help it.
 It was not so much that slavery was benign, as most of them believed, it was that a new free state would change the balance of power in the polarized Senate.

 The Topeka Constitution was followed by the equally unsuccessful, pro-slavery Lecompton Constitution of 1857 and the Free-State Leavenworth Constitution of 1858.
 Finally the Wyandotte Constitution (1859) led to Kansas being admitted into the Union as a free state in 1861, five years after it first applied, the Southern legislators blocking it having departed en masse.
 The Civil War began four months later.

-The conflict between the Free State legislature and the Territorial legislature, each seeking control of Kansas' destiny, was carried out with guns and the ballot box.
+The conflict between the Free State legislature and the Territorial legislature, each seeking control of Kansas's destiny, was carried out with guns and the ballot box.
 These conditions and surrounding national implications inspired the term Bleeding Kansas.
 Following the Free State elections, in a lengthy address on January 24, 1856, President Franklin Pierce proclaimed the Topeka government to be illegitimate and ordered the arrest of its leaders: Despite this proclamation, the Topeka Legislature convened on March 4, 1856, and again on the Fourth of July to ask the Congress for admittance of the state.
 The legislature was dispersed on July 4, 1856, by three squadrons of federal troops under the command of Colonel Edwin Vose Sumner.
 Sumner later called this the most painful duty of his career.
 Never before had a body of U.S. citizens, meeting to exercise their right to vote, been broken up by federal forces.